Pros / It recorded the highest volume in our comparative loudness tests.

 In the frequency accuracy tests, the SPS-619 performed the best during the midrange between 470Hz and 7.5kHz, receiving an A. The high frequencies received a B+.
 The only below-average grade was for low frequencies (20Hz to 470Hz), which was given a B-.
 The bass wasn't terrible, it just had significant fluctuations, rising as much as 12 dB and falling as much as 9 dB.
 However, the first audible tone was produced at 41Hz, which was the lowest audible tone produced in our tests.
 In addition, it received average ratings throughout the subjective ear tests by every listener.

 The best result the Alpine Type-S car speaker produced was in the comparative loudness tests.
-With the volume level on the amplifier equal for each car speaker, it produced the loudest average volume at 1 meter, tying with the best car speaker in our review.
+With the volume level on the amplifier equal for each car speaker, it produced the loudest average volume at 1 meter, tying with the Pioneer A-Series.
 This means that the SPS-619 is very efficient at converting electricity to volume, which is important, because the power-handling ratings aren't very high.

-The continuous power-handling rating is just 85 RMS watts.
+The continuous power-handling rating is just 85 RMS watts, which is only just better than the Rockford Fosgate Prime speakers and the JL Audio Evolution C2 speakers.
 This is 25 watts below average.
 The peak power handling is 260 watts, which is 87 watts below the average.
 When you consider that it recorded the loudest volume, the below-average power-handling ratings aren't as big of an issue as it would be with other car speakers, because it doesn't require as much power from your amp to produce loud volumes.

 - Lowest Frequency Response